zhurui0509/COVID-Forecast-Graph/README.md

 order by ?first_jan
 ```
 5. Which US state does the [JHUAPL-Bucky] model perform the best (and the worst) compared with other models on [2022-02-05]?
 How do the results differ from forecasts for [2022-02-12] (another target forecast date)?
 There are multiple steps to answer this question using our COVID-Forecast-Graph.
-The python code can be found at <em>[./Question5-Analysis/OW-State-Comparision.ipynb](https://github.com/zhurui0509/COVID-Forecast-Graph/blob/main/Question5-Analysis/OW-State-Comparision.ipynb)</em>.
+The python code can be found in a Jupyter Notebook at <em>[./Question5-Analysis/OW-State-Comparision.ipynb](https://github.com/zhurui0509/COVID-Forecast-Graph/blob/main/Question5-Analysis/OW-State-Comparision.ipynb)</em>.
 The specific query to rank model performance on predicting cumulative death on 2021-01-02 for Alabama is listed below and can be tested [here](http://stko-roy.geog.ucsb.edu/covid/sparql?savedQueryName=Q5_1_Karlen-pypm_performance_state&owner=admin).
 ```
 select ?modelName (min(abs(?predict_value-?groundtruth_value)) as ?min_gap) where {